fission-codes/.github/profile/README.md

 # Building protocols for the future of the Internet

-Fission is building the _data_, _identity_ & _compute_ primitives that enable true local-first edge applications.
+Fission is building the _identity_, _data_ & _compute_ primitives that enable true local-first edge applications.

 ## Working Groups